alexeygorelov/anki-manual-ru/deck-options.md

 The new interval is determined when you answer "Again" to a review card, not when the card finishes its relearning steps.
-For this reason, the "Good" and "Easy" buttons during relearing do not alter the interval again - they only control which step you are on.
+For this reason, the "Good" and "Easy" buttons during relearning do not alter the interval again - they only control which step you are on.
 If there is only a single step (the default), the "Easy" button will be hidden, since it would accomplish the same thing as the "Good" button.
 If you have 2 or